aburilovic/LinuxSpringDemo/README.md

 - Add support for Spring Reactive 🗸

 - Add support for simple Vue Application that consumes Spring Boot API 🗸
+- Add support for simple AI chat model 🗸
+  * add rest API endpoint that will make request to some Huggingface LLM model (e.g. Deepseek R1) and return response
+  * display result in Vue client